thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/treatment_of_Harry.md

 He justifies this saying:

 > My answer is that my priority was to keep you alive.
 You were in more danger
-> than perhaps anyone but myself realized.
+> than perhaps anyone but myself realised.
 Voldemort had been vanquished hours
 > before, but his supporters and many of them are almost as terrible as he
 > were still at large, angry, desperate, and violent.
 And I had to make my
 > decision too with regard to the years ahead.
 Did I believe that Voldemort